tokyoking/ctf/shellcode/HKCERTCTF24/shellcode_runner3(revenge)/README.md

 ![flag](https://github.com/user-attachments/assets/3118cce8-ff3d-42e6-b8ff-1182a1e28ca5)

-And we have a shell! (note: the remote server uses a different version of libc, so this won't work in remote. however after few tries we can probably find which libc version is used.)
+And we have a shell! (note: the remote server uses a different version of libc. we were given a dockerfile and we can use it to find out the libc used in the remote server.)